 Grant funding to supplement salaries for new and existing municipal staff to implement climate change programs and projects.
-Available in fall 2017.
+Available in 2018.

 Watch the recordings of our recent webinar series on FCM grants and loans for climate change and sustainability initiatives, including plans, studies and capital projects.